adbiswas/COMPASS/README.md

 h.
 Pocket-Source gives the name of the PDB ID and the pocket details, the next column Frequency Score gives the total frequency of that pocket.

 # Profiling of Interactions
-These pockets reveal eight different ligand-protein interactions.
+The folder called 'Interaction Profile' has the 3D structures of the pockets reveal eight different ligand-protein interactions.
 This is the.mol2 format for the protein-ligand complexes.
 The figures also display the interaction profiles.